unChaz/sci-fi-5e/srd/classes/bard.md

 You have learned to untangle and reshape the fabric of reality in harmony with your wishes and music.

-Your spells are part of your vast repertoire, magic that you can tune to different situations.
+Your spells are part of your vast repertoire, tek that you can tune to different situations.

 ##### Cantrips